Merchandise planning

 In view of globalization, effective merchandise planning also enables a flexible and responsive supply chain that can react quickly to changes in demand or supply problems.

-By complying with quality and safety standards, particularly in sensitive sectors such as food or pharmaceuticals, it also contributes to consumer health and strengthens trust in the brand.
+By complying with quality and safety standards, particularly in sensitive sectors such as food and pharmaceuticals, it also contributes to consumer health and strengthens trust in the brand.

 How can merchandise planning be optimized?